Shine Technologies: Medical isotopes

-SHINE Technologies plans to produce a range of isotopes, especially focused on those that are produced with neutrons such as Molybdenum-99 (Mo-99), which is used to create Tc-99m for diagnostic scans.
-SHINE's fusion-driven Mo-99 production technology expects to reduce nuclear waste and improve reliability compared to traditional methods.
+Shine Technologies plans to produce a range of isotopes, especially focused on those that are produced with neutrons such as Molybdenum-99 (Mo-99), which is used to create Tc-99m for diagnostic scans.
+Shine's fusion-driven Mo-99 production technology expects to reduce nuclear waste and improve reliability compared to traditional methods.
 This approach uses fusion-driven sub-critical targets and allows for the reuse of low-enriched uranium.
-SHINE's Chrysalis facility incorporates multiple production systems to ensure continued supply of radioisotopes even if one accelerator is offline.
+Shine's Chrysalis facility incorporates multiple production systems to ensure continued supply of radioisotopes even if one accelerator is offline.

-SHINE also produces n.c.a.
+Shine also produces n.c.a.
 Lutetium-177, a radioactive isotope used in targeted cancer therapy and its precursor material ytterbium-176 (Yb-176).
-In 2024, SHINE submitted a Drug Master File to the FDA for n.c.a.
+In 2024, Shine submitted a Drug Master File to the FDA for n.c.a.
 Lu-177 and opened Cassiopeia, North America's largest Lu-177 processing facility, with an initial production capacity of 100,000 doses per year, expandable to 200,000 doses.
 Producing Lu-177 in North America reduces transit times and minimizes decay losses during shipping.
-Today, SHINE uses neutrons from external reactors to irradiate Yb-176, but anticipates that it will switch to internal sources as its Chrysalis facility comes online.
+Today, Shine uses neutrons from external reactors to irradiate Yb-176, but anticipates that it will switch to internal sources as its Chrysalis facility comes online.

 Radiation effects testing

-SHINE Technologies offers FLARE (Fusion Linear Accelerator for Radiation Effects Testing), providing high fluence 14 MeV neutrons for testing the reliability of components under radiation.
+Shine Technologies offers Fusion Linear Accelerator for Radiation Effects Testing (FLARE), providing high fluence 14 MeV neutrons for testing the reliability of components under radiation.
 This service is used in various fusion technology applications including materials validation and breeder blanket development, as well as defense and commercial rad-hardness testing.